HabeebCycle/spring-reactive-redis-api/README.md

 ## Deployment to kubernetes

-#### If you are using Play with K8s playground, follow these instruction to create cluster (https://labs.play-with-k8s.com/)
+#### If you are using Play with K8s playground, follow these instructions to create a cluster (https://labs.play-with-k8s.com/)

 You can bootstrap a cluster as follows: